 Cardinals' Jermaine Gresham: Questionable for Sunday

-Gresham (Achilles) is listed as questionable for Sunday's road game against the Rams, Darren Urban of the Cardinals' official site reports.
+Gresham (Achilles) is listed as questionable for Sunday's game against the Bears, Darren Urban of the Cardinals' official site reports.

-Since his activation from the PUP list on Sept.
-1, Gresham has been a limited participant in every practice and inactive for the Cardinals' sole contest.
-Consequently, he doesn't seem like a great bet to suit up Sunday for the first time since Week 17 of last season, when he suffered a torn Achilles.
-Expect Ricky Seals-Jones to pick up most of the snaps afforded Cardinals tight ends, even when Gresham is back in action.
+Gresham progressed enough in his recovery from a torn Achilles to log full practices this week, but the Cardinals are understandably wary in deeming him questionable less than nine months removed from the injury.
+Coach Steve Wilks relayed optimism regarding the tight end, but even if Gresham is active Sunday, he'll be on a limited snap count behind top pass-catching option Ricky Seals-Jones.

 More News